 Transfer, Reentry, and Second-Degree Seeking students, can request an unofficial transcript review.
 An unofficial review will give you an idea of which of your credits might transfer and how those transfer credits might apply to the online bachelor's program.
 To request a review, complete a request more information form and a program adviser will get in touch with you.

-The online bachelor's program at UW-Whitewater is a superior value at $395 USD per credit for the 2023-24 academic year.
-This tuition rate applies to Wisconsin residents, out-of-state and international students who have declared an online bachelor's major.
+This program at UW-Whitewater is a superior value at $412 USD per credit for the 2024-25 academic year.
+This tuition rate applies to Wisconsin residents, out-of-state, and international students within the major.
+Additional fees and non-resident tuition may apply to other courses.

-UW-Whitewater students may apply for financial aid in the form of grants, loans, scholarships, or employment.
-All of these make up a "Financial Aid Package" and may be offered individually or in various combinations.
+Students completing a certificate with a degree program may be eligible for financial aid in the form of grants, loans, scholarships, or employment.
+All of these make up a “Financial Aid Package” and may be offered singly or in various combinations.
 Since funds are limited, priority for aid is based on financial need and how promptly applications are filed.
+To find out, or if you have other financial aid questions, contact the financial aid staff person assigned to you or try uwwfao@uww.edu or 262-472-1130.